 Social responsibility is quite a complex concept.
-The ISO 26000 standard answers this issue providing guidance for organizations to implement sustainable development on a global scale.
+The ISO 26000 standard answers this issue providing guidance for organisations to implement sustainable development on a global scale.

-The International Organization for Standardization (ISO), founded in 1947 in London, is an independent, non-governmental international organization that develops and publishes worldwide technical, industrial, and commercial standards, to ensure quality, safety, and efficiency of products, services, and systems.
+The International Organisation for Standardisation (ISO), founded in 1947 in London, is an independent, non-governmental international organisation that develops and publishes worldwide technical, industrial, and commercial standards, to ensure quality, safety, and efficiency of products, services, and systems.

 ISO in numbers today:

-Nowadays, ISO 26000 is one of the most widely used and recognized ISO standards.
+Nowadays, ISO 26000 is one of the most widely used and recognised ISO standards.

-The standard has been applied by tens of thousands of organizations of many types and sizes and in all parts of the world.
+The standard has been applied by tens of thousands of organisations of many types and sizes and in all parts of the world.

 2020 marked ten years since ISO 26000’s first publication.